Have questions? We have answers!

 Students can find their assigned advisor under on the advising staff page.
 If you have no assigned advisor you can contact our office by calling 765-455-9405 or by email.
 Individual advisor contact information can also be found on the advising staff page.

-Drop in advising is designed for quick questions and urgent issues.
-Drop-ins are 15 minutes or less, and students are assisted in the order they arrive.
+Drop in advising and same day virtual advising visits are designed for quick questions and urgent issues.
+These mini-appointments are 15 minutes or less, and students are assisted in the order they arrive.
 If you have a number of questions or need more time to work on a plan with your advisor, you may be encouraged to schedule a follow up appointment.

 Scheduling an advising appointment is important for discussions that require more time, like changing your major, determining your graduation date, or crafting a success plan for improving your academic standing.
 All new students should meet with their advisor one on one before they begin their first semester.